rails/rails/README.md

-# Active Vault
+# Active Storage

-Active Vault makes it simple to upload and reference files in cloud sites, like Amazon S3 or Google Cloud Storage, and attach those files to Active Records.
+Active Storage makes it simple to upload and reference files in cloud sites, like Amazon S3 or Google Cloud Storage, and attach those files to Active Records.
 It also provides a disk site for testing or local deployments, but the focus is on cloud storage.